 Elkhorn Hot Springs, Montana

 Outdoor soaking pool with steaming water at Elkhorn Hot Springs in Polaris, Montana, surrounded by snow and pine trees.

-Where is Elkhorn Hot Springs located?
+When is Elkhorn Hot Springs open?

+Elkhorn Hot Springs, Montana